 For those of you who haven’t heard of it, Peter Molyneux once was in charge of Lionhead Studios, where he made the Fable series.
 One of their games, right after the first Fable, was a game called BC.
 It was to be a game about dinosaurs and cavemen that sounded a lot like Sony’s new game Horizon Zero Dawn come to think of it.
 Needless to say fans were excited, but like with any other Molyneux project, the scope go so far out of hand it was fast becoming a money sink and had to be scrapped.

 “The point of this Project,” Bates assures us, “is to raise enough money; in order to raise enough eyebrows, particularly eyebrows at Lionhead Studios/Microsoft.
 So that they can see there is a demand for this awesome ambitious game to be finished.”
 You can put one big [sic] on that whole quote.
-Point is, it was clearly a scam, and I truly hope you don’t need me to explain how.
+This whole thing was misguided at best, and even a copyright infringement at worst.

 Help us play Mario Party on the Gamecube! – Seth Penn